7 Tips To Close More Insurance Sales

 This can get even more overwhelming when we are shopping for something as important as insurance coverage.

 We’ve all been there.
-Standing in a store staring at wall of similar products trying to figure out the differences, comparing price, assigning value, etc. Often time, we can’t make a decision so we walk away.
+Standing in a store staring at walls of similar products trying to figure out the differences, comparing price, assigning value, etc. Often time, we can’t make a decision so we walk away.

 Remember that when you are presenting options to your clients.
 Ask the right questions to narrow down what their needs are and find the few best options that are best for their situation.

-Giving them a small number of choices that are truly a good fit and help them understand the benefits of each in simple language.
+Give them a small number of choices that are truly a good fit and help them understand the benefits of each in simple language.
 Make sure they understand the options completely before asking them to move forward.

 5 Highlight the value to justify the price